Distribution estimation and change-point estimation for time series via DNN-based GANs: Preliminaries

 \subsection{Time Series Assumptions}

 \citet{wu2005nonlinear} proposed predictive dependence measures to provide another look at the fundamental issue of dependence.
 Using this tool, he established a theory for high-dimensional inferences under dependence.
 It is different from most of the current research on a high-dimensional inference that assumes the underlying observations are independent.
+The related concepts are as follows.

 The $p$-dimensional stationary time series in \citet{wu2005nonlinear} is in the form of

 where $\boldsymbol \e_n,n\in \Z$ are i.i.d. random variables and $\boldsymbol G$ is a measurable function such that $\boldsymbol X_n$ is well-defined.